Last Updated: 15th December 2024

-Although the cost of your energy bills ultimately depends upon how much gas and electricity you use each month, if you're looking for the best energy deal, then choose the one with the lowest unit rate and standing charge.
+Although the cost of your energy bills ultimately depends on how much gas and electricity you use each month, you want to ensure you are on the cheapest energy tariff possible.
+These tariffs offer lower unit rates per kilowatt-hour (kWh) and lower daily standing charges, ensuring you pay less.

 Region | Average Electricity Price (p/kWh) |